kattemolle/LIGRAR/README.md

 # Benchmarking

 We benchmark line graph routing by performing the above routing tasks (but for larger unit cells) using both line-graph qubit routing and all methods available in qiskit.
 These methods are 'basic', 'lookahead', 'stochastic', and 'sabre' [1].
+We also benchmark against a solver-based method (OLSQ2).

 The benchmarking settings are specified by the following options:
 - `name` The name of the virtual graph, either `kagome`, `shuriken` or `complete`.